Dimensioning Screw Jacks

 Long, rapidly rotating spindles can begin to oscillate under both compressive and tensile loads.
 This calculation is considered in the critical speed.
 The critical speed must be taken into account only for the traveling nut version, as spindle rotation occurs only in this case.
 Factors to consider include the diameter and length of the spindle, as well as its bearing.

-The lead angle is an important parameter in the dimensioning of screw jacks.
-It refers to the angle at which the threaded spindle or worm shaft of a screw jack is inclined.
-The lead angle affects how the screw jack converts linear motion into rotational movement and vice versa.
+The lead angle is an important parameter in the dimensioning of Screw Jacks.
+It refers to the angle at which the threaded spindle or worm shaft of your Screw Jack is inclined.
+The lead angle affects how your Screw Jack converts linear motion into rotational movement and vice versa.

 A larger lead angle results in more linear movement per revolution of the spindle or worm.
 A smaller lead angle leads to higher speed but lower force transmission, whereas a larger lead angle results in lower speed but higher force transmission.